wely/DevCamp/HOL/node/01-developer-environment/README.md

     All of the content for this DevCamp will now be located in `c:\DevCamp`.

 1. **NodeJS version 6 or greater** - We make extensive use of ECMAScript 6/ECMAScript 2015 which causes errors on earlier versions of node.
-Inside your development Virtual Machine, open a *NEW* terminal window and execute this command to verify that the node version is v6 or greater:
+Inside your development Virtual Machine, open a **NEW** command prompt window and execute this command to verify that the node version is v6 or greater:

     ```CMD
     node -v